 In this case - of course - caches on the list might not (yet) be stored in an offline list.

-The color stripe on the very left indicates (in addition to the markers on the cache type icon) whether this cache is found or has an offline log saved.
+The color stripe on the very left indicates (in addition to the markers on the cache type icon) whether this cache is found, you posted that you did not find it or you have a pending offline log for it.

 If the title is